 CANTROL has a track record of designing and building grow rooms for a range of applications, with precise temperature, humidity, pressure and CO2 control.
-We can design your grow room for cannabis, hemp, natural herbs and plants.
+We can design your grow room for plant/botany studies, horticulture and natural herb science.

 Features of Growth Rooms

 Cantrol understands what your plants require to grow best and it’s walk-in growth chambers are designed to optimize the following environmental conditions: